Dissolving a New York LLC can be quite challenging, so it's important to take time to see it through properly.

 Step 3: Notify Concerned Parties

-LLC members should notify creditors, clients, and all third parties of the impending dissolution as soon as the process has begun.
+New York limited liability company members should notify creditors, clients, and all third parties of the impending dissolution as soon as the process has begun.

 Step 4: Tax Clearance

 LLC members should pay minimum business taxes, file the final tax return and close all business tax accounts in order to get the written consent of dissolution.

 If LLC has incurred tax liability in New York City, obtaining written consent to dissolve from the New York City Commissioner of Finance is necessary as well.

 While it is true that no New York City Department requires you to have your tax clearance before dissolving your LLC, the New York Department of Taxation and Finance strongly recommends you file:

 - Final business tax returns

 - Final form NYS-45, if you have employees